Roloway monkey: Distribution and habitat

-The species occurs in a small area of eastern Ivory Coast and the forests of Ghana, between the Sassandra and Pra Rivers, and may possibly occur in Burkina Faso and Togo.
-The Roloway inhabit the canopy of old-growth forests, including gallery forests, in moist-low-lying regions, and avoids but can make use of forests that have been lightly logged.
-The Roloway monkey cannot live in areas where humans have had a large impact, therefore they only live in secluded, primary forests.
-Primary forests are ones that have not been majorly affected, and they are quite old and full of unique attributions that can allow for populations of animals and plants to be more stable in the long term.
-These forests are very lush, containing thick and moist shrubbery that allows for easy hiding.
-The habitats of the Roloway are very complex, and the terrain is not simple, meaning they have many places to hide and escape view.
-Small areas of these forests and habitats are used to inhabit the monkeys, and the group sizes of the species tend to be minuscule.
-The monkeys' instinct to flee combined with the areas they choose to live in, make it very hard to study them or gather any new information on the changes in their population size or behavior.
-Even when studies were performed where scientists stayed in the area where the monkeys were typically found, the Roloway monkey was only spotted on one occasion.
-In addition to this, most of the Roloway monkey found are taken to zoos to be kept and observed.
-This is because their population is so low and there are so few seen in the wild, so the main conservation effort is capturing these animals.
-In addition, the Roloway is unable to survive in a natural, wild, area that has been largely impacted by humans.
+The species occurs in a small area of eastern Ivory Coast and the forests of Ghana, between the Sassandra and Pra Rivers and may occur in Burkina Faso and Togo.
+The Roloway monkey inhabits the canopy of secluded, old-growth forests, including gallery forests, in moist, low-lying regions, and avoids but can make use of forests that have been lightly logged.
+It cannot live in areas where humans have had a large impact.
+Primary forests have unique attributes that can allow populations of animals and plants to be more stable in the long term.
+They are very lush, containing thick vegetation that allows for easy hiding.
+The habitats of the Roloway are very complex and have many hiding places, making studying them or gathering any new information on the changes in their population size or behavior difficult.